MohamdFawaz/nodejsChat/README.md

     ```sh
     mongod
     ```
-    and in a new cmd window
+    and in a new command window
     ```sh
     mongo
     ```
-    if mongo is running successfully then open new cmd window and cd to nodejs chat
+    if mongo is running successfully then open new command window and cd to nodejs chat directory
     ```sh
     cd nodejs chat
     node server.js